boonious/suzy/README.md

 # Suzy

-Number streams ("数溪 - ShùXī" in Chinese): experimenting with Elixir / Phoenix for analysing and streaming billions of numbers using Decorator design pattern.
+Number streams ("数溪 - ShùXī" in Chinese): experimenting with Elixir / Phoenix stacks for displaying, decorating, streaming billions of numbers.

 To start your Phoenix server: